NathanHarrington/dotfiles/README.md

 # Start w3m, change color of anchor to yellow

 # Install ghi from the curl setup, setup auth
+This means run the ghi clone, then copy to PATH.
+Connect to github, create a token with the right access then run: git config --global ghi.token token_hex

 ### Firefox and Chrome configuration